samgarfoot/Cyber-Security-Monitoring-Incident-Analysis-Lab/2-Privilege Escalation/Findings.md

 ---

+## Executive Summary

+This investigation analysed Windows Security Event Logs within Splunk to detect and reconstruct a privilege escalation attempt on the target system.

+The analysis identified the creation of a new local user account, followed by its addition to the local Administrators group, resulting in elevated system privileges.

+---

 ## Conclusion

 This investigation successfully demonstrated how Windows Event Logs can be used to detect and reconstruct privilege escalation activity.